 The continued flow of Project-generated energy will not impact the Power Authority's transmission system.
-Because the Power Authority has no plans to increase the installed capacity of the Projects, the current interconnections and related transmission facilities are capable of handling the maximum output of the Projects.
-No upgrade of the Projects' interconnections or related transmission facilities will be required.
-The single-line diagram for the Projects is provided in Exhibit A.
+Because the Power Authority has no plans to increase the installed capacity of the Projects, the current interconnections are capable of handling the maximum output of the Projects.
+No upgrade of the Projects' interconnections will be required.
+The single-line diagrams for each Project are provided in Exhibit A. There are no Project transmission lines associated with either Project.